-Once Dr. Saxena has determined a diagnosis of BCC with a skin biopsy, she will talk with you about the best treatment for your unique situation.
+Once Dr. David Kasper, Amy Hahn, PA-C, Charlie Capaci PA-C, or Megan Quinn, PA-C has determined a diagnosis of BCC with a skin biopsy, we will talk with you about the best treatment for your skin cancer.
 BCC treatments are determined by factors including the size and location of the lesion(s).
-Some of the most common and effective BCC treatments include topical chemotherapy, cryotherapy, surgical excision, and electrodesiccation and curettage (ED&C).
+Some of the most common and effective BCC treatments include topical chemotherapy, cryotherapy, surgical excision, electrodesiccation and curettage (ED&C), and Mohs Micrographic Surgery.

 SET UP YOUR BCC SCREENING

-At the Dermatology and Skin Cancer Institute, Dr. Aradhna Saxena is devoted to offering individualized care to ensure every patient's best outcome.
-If you have been given a skin cancer diagnosis, you require treatment from an experienced, board-certified dermatologist and skin cancer specialist.
-If you believe you may have skin cancer, please contact one of our offices in Fort Washington, Lansdale, or Willow Grove, PA today to schedule your consultation with Dr. Saxena.
+At the Dermatology and Skin Cancer Institute, Dr. David Kasper, Amy Hahn, PA-C, Charlie Capaci PA-C, and Megan Quinn, PA-C are devoted to offering individualized care to ensure every patient's best outcome.
+If you have been given a skin cancer diagnosis, you require treatment from an experienced, board-certified dermatologist and Fellowship-trained skin cancer specialist like Dr. Aradhna Saxena.
+If you believe you may have skin cancer, please contact one of our offices in Fort Washington or Lansdale, PA today to schedule your consultation with Dr. Saxena.